edward638/voogasalad308/doc/MidpointDemo/DataMidpointDemo.md

 ## Display midpoint demo

-Each sub-team should present its high level design, including a brief overview describing the design's primary architecture and goals and specifics about how each part works together and what is closed to modification, but open to allowing a variety of extensions to be implemented (specific algorithms or other implementation decisions should not be presented).
-It must be clear what each sub-team plans to implement and what you expect others to implement to use your design (e.g., game designers or future maintainers of the project).
-Your sub-team will sound better if it can describe trade-offs you considered during your design meetings.

-Each sub-team must present a working demo that shows you have completed the fundamental core of your design.
-In general, you can best demonstrate your design by showing examples of how it will be used (either with a simple game, GUI component, or example test code).
-Included in your example code should be data files that drive your code.
-Thus, I suggest your presentation be driven by example code you have written to test it, even if they are not quite working yet.
-Your team will look better if it can demo a program that shows sub-teams projects working together.

 ### High level design
 * Goal is to allow Game Authoring to save their game templates to XML